 Jack Martin, master and Jack Tipton, apprentice.
 Broommaking.
 Selmer, TN.

 Thomas Maupin, master and Courtney Williams, apprentice.
 Buck Dancing.
-Murfressboro, TN.
+Murfreesboro, TN.

 Kofi Mawuko, master and Dermarland Dean, apprentice.
 Ghanaian Drumming.
 Chattanooga, TN.

 Billy Ramirez, master, Rachel Rodriguez, apprentice and Khe Crutcher, apprentice.
-Afro-Caribbean Congas.
+Conga Playing.
 Antioch, TN.

 Sue Williams, master and Brenda Kucharski, apprentice.
-White oak basketmaking.
+White Oak Basketry.
 Morrison, TN.

 James Wood, master and Ben Ayers, apprentice.
-Traditional Fiddle-guitar accompaniment.
+Guitar Accompaniment.
 Shelbyville, TN.